 Sometimes a picture can instantly convey the idea.
 What is the difference between faith and confidence?
 When I get this question, I think of the image above.
 It contrasts mythology and science.
 Of course, the top portion is the famous picture by Leonardo Da Vinci of “The Last Supper.”
 The bottom part is the same scene, but with prominent scientists who have positively impacted the world.

 The bottom portion of the image includes, from left to right, Galileo Galilei, Marie Curie, J. Robert Oppenheimer, Isaac Newton, Louis Pasteur, Stephen Hawking, Albert Einstein, Carl Sagan, Thomas Edison, Aristotle, Neil deGrasse Tyson, Richard Dawkins, and Charles Darwin.

 The benefits of living your life free of mythology and superstition are far-reaching.
 It starts with you.
 Without the artificial boundaries imposed by religion, you will see the world much differently.
-It will make you a freethinker who can see things with a universal instead of tribal perspective.
+It will make you a freethinker who can see things from a universal perspective instead of a tribal worldview.